national-voter-file/national-voter-file/README.md

 ## Will this data be publicly available?

 The access will to the political candidates and issue-based nonprofits, and will not be publicly available on search engines.
-It will be accessible trought the [https://repmyblock.org](Rep My Block) website.
+It will be accessible trought the [Rep My Block](https://repmyblock.org) website.

 ## How does it work?